vocalpy/crowsetta/doc/index.md

 ::::

-crowsetta provides a Pythonic way to work with annotation formats for animal vocalizations and bioacoustics data.
+crowsetta provides a Pythonic way to work with annotation formats for animal sounds and bioacoustics data.
 Files in these formats are created by applications that enable users to annotate audio and/or spectrograms.
 Such annotations typically include the times when sound events start and stop,